iqlabsorg/iq-sdk-js/packages/multiverse/README.md

 #### Withdraw universe earnings

-When rentals happen in a given universe, part of the rental fee actually goes to the said IQverse.
+When rentals happen in a given universe, part of the rental fee actually goes to the said IQVerse.

 ```ts
 // Assume we know the universe ID.